magnuschase293/comic_getter/README.md

 ## Installation

+There are two options either you proceed to install python and all of the script dependencies or if you are running windows you can unzip comic_getter.zip and execute comic_getter.exe.
+I recommend the first option because the executable will be updated less often than the actual script.
+It may take a month or two for script features to reach the executable due to technical difficulties.
+Further instructions below:

 ### Python 3

 The script requires python 3.x to run.
 I leave a link [here](https://www.python.org/downloads/) to the official web page from which one can download the installer.